 The Chantry School is a mixed Academy for pupils aged 11-16.
 It is situated in the village of Martley, in rural Worcestershire, seven-and-a-half miles west of Worcester, nestling amongst the hills of Abberley and Woodbury to the north with The Malvern Hills to the south.
-There are currently 712 pupils on roll with an intake of now 145 pupils in each year.
+There are currently 718 pupils on roll with an intake of now 145 pupils in each year.
 From September 2018 we will be admitting 175 pupils a year as the school expands to accommodate the growth in the surrounding area.
 We are currently undergoing a £2.25m building programme to support this development, comprising new maths accommodation, science facilities, a humanities block and dining space.
 We have already opened a new Learning Support area.

 The school had an Ofsted inspection in 2009 and achieved an overall ‘outstanding’ grade.
 We have been visited by Ofsted most recently in 2015 for a ‘good practice’ visit to focus on our work with disadvantaged pupils.
 The standards of teaching are high and relationships between staff and pupils are continually good.
-In Summer 2013 77% of our pupils achieved level 4 and above in maths and English, and 58% at L5+ placing us once again amongst the best in the county.
+In Summer 2017 78% of our pupils achieved level 4 and above in maths and English, and 58% at L5+ placing us once again amongst the best in the county.
 Standards of behaviour, led by high expectations and clear systems, in and out of class are outstanding.
 Visitors to the school often comment on the purposeful and calm atmosphere in lessons and positive relationships between staff and pupils.

 We can only offer a brief view of the school here.
 The best way to judge the school is to visit.
 We always welcome visitors, so if you want to see our pupils and staff in action, please do contact us.